List of modern great powers: Polish-Lithuanian union and Commonwealth (1410–1701)

 The union of the Kingdom of Poland and the Grand Duchy of Lithuania, formed in 1385, emerged as a major power in Central and Eastern Europe following its victory at the Battle of Grunwald in 1410.
 Poland–Lithuania covered a large territory in Central and Eastern Europe, making it the largest state in Europe at the time.
 Through its territorial possessions and vassal principalities and protectorates, its influence extended from the Baltic Sea to the Black Sea, reaching Livonia (present-day Estonia and Latvia) in the north, and Moldavia and Crimea in the south and southeast.
 In the 15th century the ruling Jagiellonian dynasty managed to place its members on the thrones of the neighbouring kingdoms of Bohemia and Hungary, becoming one of the most powerful houses in Europe.

-The Rzeczpospolita was one of the largest, most powerful and most populous countries in 16th, 17th, and 18th century Europe.
-In fact, Poland was a superpower that imposed its policy on weaker neighbors.
+The Polish–Lithuanian Commonwealth was one of the largest, most powerful and most populous countries in 16th, 17th, and 18th century Europe.
+In fact, Poland was a major power that imposed its will on weaker neighbors.
 Its political structure was formed in 1569 by the Union of Lublin, which transformed the previous Polish–Lithuanian union into the Polish–Lithuanian Commonwealth, and lasted in this form until the adoption of the Constitution of May 3, 1791.
 In the 16th century, the area of the Rzeczpospolita reached almost 1 million km2, with a population of 11 million.
 At that time, it was the third largest country in Europe, and the largest country of Western Christian Europe.
 Poland was a political, military and economic power.
+It was a country of religious freedom, confirmed by the Warsaw Confederation, one of the first European acts of its kind, which encouraged an influx of immigrants, including Armenian, Czech, Dutch, French, Greek, Jewish, and Scottish.

 The Union possessed features unique among contemporary states.
 This political system unusual for its time stemmed from the ascendance of the szlachta noble class over other social classes and over the political system of monarchy.
 In time, the szlachta accumulated enough privileges (such as those established by the Nihil novi Act of 1505) that no monarch could hope to break the szlachta's grip on power.
 The Commonwealth's political system does not readily fit into a simple category; it may best be described as a melange of: